linkedin/swift-style-guide/README.md

 }
 ```

-* **3.1.14** Prefer `static` to `class` when declaring a function that is associated with a class as opposed to an instance of that class.
-Only use `class` if you specifically need the functionality of overriding that function in a subclass, though consider using a `protocol` to achieve this instead.
+* **3.1.14** Prefer `static` to `class` when declaring a function or property that is associated with a class as opposed to an instance of that class.
+Only use `class` if you specifically need the functionality of overriding that function or property in a subclass, though consider using a `protocol` to achieve this instead.

 * **3.1.15** If you have a function that takes no arguments, has no side effects, and returns some object or value, prefer using a computed property instead.